COSC3020/tsp-local-search-regtoga/README.md

 while loop runs untill we stop finding better solutions per iteration. each iteration has a complexity of |v|^3 because of the two nested for loops being |v| * |v|.
 Inside the inner forloop are two function calls that are each in the worst case |v|. so we get $|v| * |v| * (|v| + |v|) \in |v|^3$
 If there is a way to actuall find how many times the while loop runs it would be some number x (being the number of iterations required to collapse on a smallest number), this is atleast 10, but at most the (cbt = current best time) $\sum_{i=1}^{cbt} i + 1

+The reason i had 10 was because it passed all the tests with 10 and i didnt change it. if my method of making new paths was actually conclusive I would have it do more... but its a really terrible method of trying to search different paths, it even re-does paths and re-tests paths that have allready been clasified as bad. so at one point i did try really big numbers to see if my results would improve... and they didnt so anything works with a emphasis on larger number roughly equals somewhat of better results.

 so in conclusion the runtime is $|v| + |v| + x(|v| * |v| * (|v| + |v|)) \in \theta |v|^3$